A Commitment to Accessibility:

 The Accessibility Task Force

-Built in 1927, Westminster has been upgraded for accessibility, with ramps, remote door controls, worship pew access, and other enhancements.
-Westminster’s Access Inclusive Ministry (AIM) committee works to improve access throughout the building – and in the community.
+Westminster’s Access Inclusive Ministry (AIM) committee works to improve access throughout the building and in the community.

-The Accessibility Task Force was formed at the request of the Access Inclusive Ministry (AIM) Committee and Session to complete the Presbyterian Congregational Audit for Accessibility.
-The Audit assists a congregation in taking seriously the call for the church to be the full embodiment of the household of God and a “house of prayer” for all peoples (in this instance persons who have a disability).
+The Accessibility Task Force was formed at the request of the Access Inclusive Ministry Committee and Session to complete the Presbyterian Congregational Audit for Accessibility.
+The audit assists a congregation in taking seriously the call for the church to be the full embodiment of the household of God and a house of prayer for all people, in this instance persons who have a disability.
+Members of the Task Force met several times in 2009, gathered information by touring the church facility, meeting with members and staff, and using available reference documents.